brmc/django-media-helper/docs/README.markdown

 2. Several resized images will be initially generated (Info below)
 3. A default, low-res image will be also be created

+Images are also generated on the fly.

 When a user visits your domain, the low-res copy of each image will be used
-while the correctly sized images are being delivered via AJAX calls.
+while the correctly sized images are being retrieved via AJAX calls.
 If no
 image already exists, a new one will be re-sized. (this includes css
 background-images as well but not list-item-images).
 If something goes wrong,
 the low-res image will remain in place.

+The size of the image will be determined by the html element's rendered size,
+and if the browser window is not maximized, it scales it up so image quality
+won't be lost in case the user **does** maximize the window. **This assumes
+you're using a responsive design with images whose sizes are not statically
+defined.
+In the near future I will accomodate for for alternate scenarios**

 ### Something to consider ###